There are several disorders associated with traumatic brain injury (TBI), including neuropsychiatric disorders.

 Neuropsychiatric disorders have a long and profound effect on a TBI patient’s life.
 It not only affects the work and social life of the patient, but also creates significant stress and strain for the caregivers and family.
 The TBI patient may require treatment not only for the physical symptoms of TBI but also a neuropsychiatric disorder.
 The patient may require long-term medication and therapy, creating a huge financial burden for the family.

 If you or someone close to you has suffered a TBI because of negligence, consult a Chicago traumatic brain injury lawyer.
-Call Willens Injury Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.